cockroachdb/docs/set-database.md

 toc: false
 ---

-The `SET DATABASE` [statement](sql-statements.html) sets the default database.
+The `SET DATABASE` [statement](sql-statements.html) sets the default database for the current session.
 When connected to the default database, you don't need to reference it explicitly in statements.

 <div id="toc"></div>